OCA/web/web_tree_no_open/README.rst

 Installation
 ============

-To install this module, just follow basic steps to install an odoo module.
+To install this module, just follow basic steps to install an Odoo module.

 Configuration
 =============

-Not needed.
+No configuration needed.

 Usage
 =====